-Afterlife Goals: Resting beneath the Pioche Aerial Tramway, wander through Boot Hill Cemetery, home to Murderer’s Row, where 100+ gunslingers were buried often with their boots on and sticking out of the ground—a telltale of the amount of time there wasn’t between killings in this true Wild West town.
+Afterlife Goals: Resting beneath the Pioche Aerial Tramway, wander through Boot Hill Cemetery.
+Home to Murderer’s Row, 100+ gunslingers were often buried with their boots on and sticking out of the ground—a telltale of the amount of time there wasn’t between killings in this true Wild West town.

 Opened in 1913, the Pioneer Saloon is the oldest bar in southern Nevada—and boy, if these original stamped tin walls could talk!
 Honestly, they might be a bit miffed about the three bullet holes that pierced through them after a card game gone awry.
 Or the time a bartender committed suicide before a full lineup of patrons.
 Or even the time Clark Gable nodded off at the bar, waiting for Carole Lombard’s search party to return after her plane crashed nearby.